Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter Instructions BETA!!! Litchi Mission Utilities Logo

 1. In page one of Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter:

-1. Set the time interval between photos.
+2. Set the time interval between photos.
 For fast-moving objects such as cars, use a small value of 1 or 2 seconds.
 For slow-moving objects such as clouds, use a larger value of 10 to 20 seconds.

-2. Set the hyperlapse duration in seconds.
+3. Set the desired hyperlapse duration in seconds.

-3. Specify a Litchi CSV file to be converted.
+4. Specify a Litchi CSV file to be converted.

-4. Generate the hyperlapse mission and review the resulting parameters.
+5. Generate the hyperlapse mission and review the resulting parameters.

 2. In page two of Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter: